Stypox/quadermas/README.md

 # Mastercom Workbook client
 [Mastercom](https://www.mastercompro.it/) is an italian company which provides services to schools (i.e. register-logs).
 One of these services is a website named "Workbook" (in italian "Quaderno Elettronico") made for students to access marks, timetables, files...
-This app is an Android client that wraps around the website and is (currently only) able to show marks, subjects and documents.
+This app is an Android client that wraps around the website and is able to show subjects, marks, topics, documents and timetables.
 It is lightweight and uses Material Design.

 [<img src="https://fdroid.gitlab.io/artwork/badge/get-it-on.png"
      alt="Get it on F-Droid"